-This Botany Puzzle introduces children to the fundamental parts of a tree through hands-on exploration.
+Nature as teacher — this Botany Puzzle brings children face-to-face with the fundamental parts of a tree through direct experience.
 The wooden puzzle features distinct pieces representing the crown, trunk, and root system, with white knobs for easy manipulation.
 Children develop botanical vocabulary while building understanding of how trees grow both above and below ground.

 The Botany Puzzle: Tree addresses the child's fundamental need to understand the living world through concrete manipulation.
 Each wooden piece—crown, trunk, and root system—isolates a specific part of the tree structure, allowing children to build botanical knowledge through their hands.
 The white knobs on each puzzle piece enable independent exploration, as three-year-olds can grasp and position the pieces without adult assistance.
 By separating the tree into its three essential components, this puzzle transforms an abstract concept into tangible parts that young children can examine, name, and reassemble.
 The puzzle's design reflects how trees actually grow: roots extending downward, trunk rising upward, and crown spreading outward.
 This material bridges the child's sensorial exploration with scientific vocabulary, as they physically handle the crown while learning its name and function.
 The wooden construction provides the weight and texture that helps children form lasting impressions of each tree component.